Lgomes-GvizStudio/CET_Translator/readme.txt

 ------------------------------CET_TRANSLATOR-------------------------

-Translate your MOD text's to the desired Cyberpunk2077 Language .
+Translate your MOD text's to the desired Cyberpunk2077 UI Language .
 This mod is a tool for CET modders that translate String Variables .

 -------------------------------Instalation----------------------------